 A super generation of monarchs led by their fearless leader, Beaucup, migrate to Mexico.

 On a late summer morning outside Orangeville, Ontario, the red and yellow woods stood perfectly still like a magnificent oil painting.
 Only one movement disturbed the otherwise tranquil scene: Samuel, the resident trumpeter swan.
-His feathers were white as snow and his short bill black as coal.
-As he effortlessly moved over water which shimmered in early light, he produced a series of bugle notes.
-The notes echoed a joyful sound throughout the wood.
-Samuel was in high spirits.
+With feathers white as snow and a bill as black as coal, he moved effortlessly over shimmering water and at the same time produced a series of bugle notes.
+The notes echoed a joyful sound across the wood for Samuel was in high spirits.
 He felt certain the first of two miracles was about to occur; after all, he had lived in the wood many a year and witnessed many a wonder.
-So he gracefully lifted off and flew low to the ground until he landed beneath a certain maple tree where he looked up and waited.
+So he gracefully lifted off and flew low to the ground until landing beneath a certain maple tree where he looked up and waited.

-All across the open woodlands that glorious morning, emerald-green chrysalises clung from branches and twigs.
-Not thousands, or even hundreds of thousands, but millions.
-Now, from one, as orange light filtered through the leaves, a leader for the next generation of monarch butterflies would emerge.
+All across the open woodlands that glorious morning, emerald-green chrysalises clung to branches and twigs.
+Not thousands, or even hundreds of thousands, but rather millions.
+Now, from one, as orange light filtered through the leaves, a new generation's leader would emerge.

-And this was the super generation that lives for nine months.
-During that time, these gentlest of creatures will not only migrate twenty-five hundred miles to the oyamel forests of southwestern Mexico, but also arrive to the same trees where their great-grandparents stayed.
-Clustered in the forests of the Michoacan mountains, they will sleep through fall and winter.
-Then, in early spring, the monarchs will arise to begin the journey home.
-After returning to the Texas Hill Country, it will be the end of the line for their nine-month mission.
-From there, three to four more generations will complete the return to Orangeville.
+It was the super generation which lives for nine months.
+During that time, these gentlest of creatures not only migrate twenty-five hundred miles to the oyamel forests of southwestern Mexico, but also arrive to the same trees where their great-grandparents stayed.
+Clustered in forests of the Michoacan mountains, they will mostly sleep through the fall and winter.
+Then, in early spring, the monarchs arise and begin the journey home.
+Upon arriving to the Texas Hill Country for a second time, they will have reached the end of the line for their nine-month mission.
+From there, three to four more generations complete the return to Orangeville.

-Samuel, having lived in the wood for twenty years, had learned much about the journey.
-Each fall when his pond began to freeze over, he too migrated south but only as far as the northern states of America.
-Then, after returning to Orangeville, he welcomed back the final leg of the migrations.
+Samuel, having lived in the wood for twenty years, had learned much of the journey.
+Each fall when his pond froze over, he too migrated south but only as far as the northern states of America.
+Then, upon his return to Orangeville, he mingled with the final leg of the migrations.
 As he visited with these monarchs, he slowly pieced together their path across America and into Mexico.
-Now, waiting beneath the maple tree, he looked forward to passing on this knowledge to their next leader.
+Now, waiting beneath the maple tree, he looked forward to sharing this knowledge with their next leader.

-Actually, Samuel first met him five weeks earlier while waddling through the wood.
+Actually, Samuel met him five weeks earlier while waddling through the wood.
 The swan loved to explore nature, and not only the big movements and sounds, but the smaller ones too.
 Just off the path, he noticed movement on a milkweed leaf.
 “My, my, so little,” he said, delighted to see the caterpillar hatching from his egg.
 The baby crawled out on his three pairs of legs and began to consume the very leaf he walked upon.
-Samuel marked the place and time, for his arrival was early.
+Samuel marked the place and time, he knew the arrival to be early.